szbobding/http-download/README.md

 http-download
 =============

-download demo with http request implement by socket in c
+download demo use http get implement by socket programmed in cpp.